Skip to content

 You may also want to see our detailed guide on Importing data using Proc Import.

 Moreover, if you have any other suggestions regarding other import methods, suggest us below in the comment section.
-We would take those lists in our further blog post.
+We will take those lists in our future blog post.

 Thanks for reading!